billyrrr/onto/README.md

 a view model is evaluated by flask-boiler, the response is stored in firestore forever until update or manual removal.

+Flask-boiler controls role-based access with security rules integrated with Firestore.
+REST API usually controls these access with a JWT token.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)